GlennJohansson85/p5-shop/README.md

 ### 5. Unfixed
 ### 5.1 Just a note:
-This is my 5th project restart.
-The reason why I´m saying this because I dont want you to think that the hours I´ve spent on this repo is the only ones.

 I have two other projects which I gave up due to migrations error.
 * https://github.com/GlennJohansson85/hitech
 * https://github.com/GlennJohansson85/techboy